-Loyalty programs have additional functionality besides prices and discounts.
-However, from the perspective of pricing and discounts, they are the same as affiliations.
+Loyalty programs have other functionality besides prices and discounts.
+However, from the perspective of pricing and discounts, they're the same as affiliations.

 Some retailers use physical or virtual catalogs to market products to, and price them for, focused groups of customers.
 As part of their business model to target marketing via a catalog, these retailers can set differential prices on their various catalogs.
 Microsoft Dynamics 365 supports this capability by letting you define catalog-specific discounts and prices, just as you can define channel-specific or affiliation-specific discounts.
 When you edit a catalog, you can associate price groups with the catalog, just as you can associate them with a channel, affiliation, or loyalty program.

 Don't use a price group for multiple entity types.
 Instead, use one set of price groups for channels, a different set of price groups for affiliations or loyalty programs, and so on.
 You can use a prefix or suffix in the name of the price group to visually group the various types of price groups that you're using.

 Avoid setting price groups directly on a customer.
 Instead, use an affiliation.
 In this way, you can assign all types of prices and discounts to customers, not just sales price trade agreements.